multycloud/multy-docs/blog/2022-08-29-web-app-demo/index.md

 This web app will contain the following components:

 - Networking - a virtual network that can be accessed from the internet with the appropriate security group
-- Database - a managed mysql database where data will be stored
+- Database - a managed MySQL database where data will be stored
-- Virtual machine - a server configured to serve a sample notes app that stores and retrieves data from the database
+- Virtual machine - a server configured to serve a simple notes app that stores and retrieves data from the database

 <div class="text--center">